-I’ve been using the “Clubhouse” app lately, and I’ve been having conversations with Veterinarians and other dog trainers.
-I asked two questions recently to gain some clarity on a couple of pieces of advice I give regularly.
-One of them is to not jump your dog until your dog is about 12-16 months of age.
-The other piece of advice is that it is ok to take your puppy out during the time they’re getting their vaccinations, but there are some things to be careful about.
+I’ve been using the Clubhouse app lately and having conversations with veterinarians and other dog trainers.
+I asked two questions recently to gain some clarity on a couple of pieces of advice I give out regularly.
+One is to not jump your dog until your dog is about 12-16 months of age.
+The other was it is okay to take your puppy out in public before fully vaccinated.
+Let’s get into a little detail on jumping or running and socializing your puppy.

-So now let’s say you want to socialize your puppy but they haven’t had all of their vaccines yet and are afraid of them catching something.
+So now let’s say you want to socialize your puppy but they haven’t had all of their vaccines yet.
+You are afraid of them catching something.
 The veterinarian stated that you actually do more harm to them by not socializing during that period of time than you do by keeping them safe from those things.
 You should try to avoid unhealthy animals, and even the urine of wild animals (where leptospirosis comes from).
-You’re not likely going to find that stuff on the pavement, so walking on those improved surfaces I told you earlier not to run them on, will be good.
+You’re not likely going to find those things on the pavement.
+So walking, not running, on those the surfaces I told you earlier will be good.

 I hope these tips on running and socializing your puppy were helpful.
 Please remember you can visit my YouTube Channel or stay right here on my website at www.longoriahausdogtraining.com for more tips like this!